f-droid/fdroid-website/_docs/Installing_the_Server_and_Repo_Tools.md

 extent that the library comes pre-installed on the device.
 Google Play Services, Google Admob, GCM, and many other third party libraries are proprietary and cannot be included in the main F-Droid repository.
-The [MicroG project](https://microg.org) is developing free software replacements for some of the most used proprietary Google libraries
+The [microG project](https://microg.org) is developing free software replacements for some of the most used proprietary Google libraries